 Resample to original Pixels/Inch — after the image is cropped, the image is resampled to the original Pixels/Inch value of the image before cropping/resizing.
 In the event this up-scales the resolution, an alert is added to the log file, or reported immediately if cropping the active image.

 Resample — enter a value in pixels per inch.
 After the image is cropped, the resolution is adjusted to the specified value.
 In the event this up-scales the resolution, an alert is added to the log file, or reported immediately if cropping the active image.

 Regarding “aspect ratio” versus size: the option As-is exists to satisfy users asking for cropping based on aspect ratio.
 This option changes the image size, but lets the resolution adjust to whatever value that size makes it, without removing any pixels beyond what cropping requires.
 The real size of any image is its pixel dimensions, not inches, millimeters, etc. Those are real-world units of measure for the benefit of humans.
 Without resampling pixel data, size expressed in inches (for example) simply sets how many pixels represent one inch.
 The point is, the As-is option makes specifying size identical to specifying aspect ratio.
 The only pixel data lost is the portion cropped away to arrive at the desired ratio of width to height.

 Folder — the location to which cropped images are saved.
 Click the button Folder and navigate to the desired location.

 Format — choose from four common file formats: JPG, PNG, PSD, or TIF.

-Original file name + — a suffix of characters appended to each cropped image file name.
+Original file name + — a suffix of characters appended to each output file name.
 The characters entered must be legal to use in file names.
 Any illegal characters are automatically removed.
-As Width and Height values are changed, the suffix is updated to match.
-Having no suffix is allowed, and if desired, the suggested value may be cleared once sizes are set and before processing.
+As Width and Height change, the suffix is updated to match.
+Having no suffix is allowed, in which case output file names exactly match input file names.